 Some of the nearby patrons stopped their conversations and looked over.

 “He won’t have to do anything,” said Abe.
 “You just broke the cardinal fucking rule, ya big oaf.
 You’re outta here!”

 And sure enough, two uniformed security guards dressed in black appeared behind Dusty and apprehended him, pulling him away towards the shadows.
 His confident facade melted into panic and terror, for he knew where they were taking him.
 He had seen it happen once before.

 But his cries fell on deaf ears and before long Dusty had vanished, dragged into the shadow black by the two uniformed security.
-Then, the patrons turned back to their conversations and things were quickly as they had been.
+The patrons turned back to their conversations and things were quickly as they had been.

-“Bar fights might go over well in the land of the living…but down here, fighting among the souls is forbidden.”
+“Bar fights might go over well in the land of the living,” said Abe.
+“But down here, fighting among the souls is forbidden.”